 If you are a tenant, depending on your lease agreement you may be responsible for the ongoing inspection, testing and maintenance of the fire safety measures in your building.
-However, under NSW Regulation it is the building owner who must select a CFSP to inspect the building and endorse the Annual Fire Safety Statement and also the building owner who must sign and submit the final statement to the relevant bodies.
+However, under NSW Regulation it is the building owner who must select an Accredited Practitioner (Fire Safety) to inspect the building and endorse the Annual Fire Safety Statement and also the building owner who must sign and submit the final statement to the relevant bodies.

 As such, if you are a tenant and have received a notice from council requesting the Annual Fire Safety Statement for your building, we recommend you provide a Yearly Condition Report to the building owner, along with a letter reminding the building owner of their responsibility under the Regulation.

 To learn more about the annual fire safety statement process under the current legislation, explore our frequently asked questions for tenants below:

 As part of the construction of a building, a variety of Essential Fire Safety Measures are installed in order to comply with the Building Code of Australia.
 These may include a range of items such as fire extinguishers, fire hose reels, exit and emergency lighting, fire detection systems and fire sprinkler systems.
 The measures will be listed in the Fire Safety Schedule of the DA or Construction Certificate.

 At the completion of building works, the building owner (or their agent) is required to submit a final Fire Safety Certificate to their local Council before an Occupation Certificate can be issued.
 This final fire safety certificate is a declaration that each of the specified essential fire safety measures listed in the Fire Safety Schedule have been installed and are capable of operating to their required performance standard.